ManuelBulos/PhotoBooth/README.md

 ## Unit Testing
 To run the unit tests just Open photobooth.xcodeproj and select the class photoboothTests in the [photoboothTests.swift](/photoboothTests/photoboothTests.swift) file

+IMPORTANT NOTE: the test named "testSavingAndReadingFiles" prompts you with a window, so make sure to select a directory from there.

 ## Docs Reference
 You can find more info about the project in the [documentation](/Documentation/Reference/README.md)